Universality classes for purification in nonunitary quantum processes: Replica descriptions and universality

 \section{Replica descriptions and universality}

-In this section we describe the reduction of models for random matrix multiplication, and for monitored dynamics of qubits, to effective one-dimensional replica models.
+In this section, we describe the reduction of models for random matrix multiplication and monitored dynamics of qubits to effective one-dimensional replica models.
 The one-dimension here is referred to as ``time''.
-In the matrix-product setting, this is the integer coordinate labelling the successive matrices in the product.
+In the matrix-product setting, this is the integer coordinate labeling the successive matrices in the product.

-We start with the most straightforward setting, which is a product of complex random matrices drawn from a simple distribution (Sec.~\ref{sec:ginibre}).
-As an illustrative example, we discuss Ginibre random matrices (we will comment on more general choices).
+We proceed in three steps, illustrated in Fig.~\ref{fig:protocols}.
+We start with the most straightforward setting, which is a product of independent complex random matrices drawn from a simple distribution (Sec.~\ref{sec:ginibre}--\ref{sec:transfermatrixbasics}), see Fig.~\ref{fig:protocols}~(a).
+As an illustrative example, we discuss Ginibre random matrices (but the results apply to more general cases, as we will discuss).

-Next in Sec.~\ref{sec:mea} we consider a very simple model \cite{fidkowski2021dynamical,nahum2021measurement} of a monitored quantum system in which there is no notion of spatial locality, and no preferred tensor product structure for the Hilbert space.
+Next in Sec.~\ref{sec:mea} we consider a very simple model~\cite{fidkowski2021dynamical,nahum2021measurement} of a monitored quantum system, in which there is no notion of spatial locality, and no preferred tensor product structure for the Hilbert space [Fig.~\ref{fig:protocols}~(c)].
 This brings in the additional ingredient of Born's rule.

-For each of these cases we discuss the formulation of the replica problem in terms of a transfer matrix $\mathcal{T}$ whose rows and columns are labelled by permutations ${\sigma, \sigma'\in S_N}$.
-The element $\mathcal{T}_{\sigma, \sigma'}$ gives the Boltzmann weight (fugacity) for a kink with $\sigma$ on the left and $\sigma'$ on the right.
-We discuss general properties of the transfer matrix (Sec.~\ref{sec:transfermatrixbasics}) and note that the structure of the transfer matrix can give rise to universality, so long as the weights $\mathcal{T}_{\sigma, \sigma'}$ for more complex kinks are small compared to the weight of the minimal kink.
+For each of these two cases, we discuss the formulation of the replica problem in terms of a transfer matrix $\mathcal{T}$ whose rows and columns are labeled by permutations ${\sigma, \sigma'\in S_N}$.
+The element $\mathcal{T}_{\sigma', \sigma}$ gives the Boltzmann weight (fugacity) for a kink with $\sigma'$ on the left and $\sigma$ on the right.
+We discuss general properties of the transfer matrix (Sec.~\ref{sec:transfermatrixbasics}) and note that the structure of the transfer matrix can give rise to universality, so long as the weights $\mathcal{T}_{\sigma', \sigma}$ for more complex kinks are small compared to the weight of the minimal kink.

+Following the definition of the effective 1D replica statistical mechanics models in Subsections \ref{sec:ginibre}--\ref{sec:mea}, some readers may wish to skip ahead to Sec.~\ref{sec:computations} where we use these effective descriptions to compute scaling functions.